-As the first version of the watch, the timekeeper is powered by a modified version of the well-known ETA Valjoux 7751 movement (it is basically the same cal.
+Like the previous iteration, the timekeeper is powered by a modified version of the well-known ETA Valjoux 7751 movement (it is basically the same cal.
 7750 work-horse with a full calendar module.)

 Besides rearranging its sub-dials, the Swiss watchmaking specialist has also extensively redecorated it with all main elements rhodium-plated and the oscillating weight hand-engraved.

 There is also a finely executed Les Ponts-de-Martel (Dubey & Schaldenbrand S.A.’s home village) coat of arms on the movement, also done by hand.

 It is reported that the Grand Dome DT Vintage 1946 will be officially displayed next month during the upcoming Baselworld 2012 trade fair.